-This cover story for SF State Magazine on educating STEM educators was a homecoming for me: I completed the graduate program for teacher-education at SF State, earned my credential, and taught high school in the city before life led me another way.
+This cover story for SFSU State Magazine on educating STEM educators was a homecoming for me: I completed the graduate program for teacher education at SF State, earned my credential, and taught high school in the city before life led me another way.
 Talking to these young teachers - and their students, and their mentors - reminded me of the passion, commitment, and hard work it takes to do the job, and the great personal and societal rewards that spring from it.

 Fresh Ink! is a blog showcasing recent work by Ann Brody Guy, an Oakland-based freelance writer-editor covering science, health, and higher education